Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis

-Motivated by this, we explore the possibility of a modulation of $T_c$ under reorientations of the inversion symmetry breaking vector $\vecn$ in a bilayer consisting of a conventional superconductor and a material with Rashba-like spin-orbit coupling.
-We choose this as a simple model to illustrate the concept of tuning $T_c$ via rotation of $\vecn$.
-We discover a suppression of the critical temperature when rotating $\vecn$ from an out-of-plane (OOP) to an in-plane (IP) orientation.
-Moreover, we demonstrate a variation in $T_c$ even when $\vecn$ is varied solely in the plane of the spin-orbit layer.
-We find that the difference in critical temperature for IP and OOP orientations of $\vecn$ can at least partly be accounted for by the absence of $s$-wave odd-frequency triplets for an OOP orientation of $\vecn$.
-Since $s$-wave triplets are robust with respect to impurity scattering, we expect our prediction of an IP suppression of the critical temperature to be observable not only in the ballistic limit covered by our theoretical framework, but also in the diffusive limit.
+When the bulk SOC is stronger than than the interfacial contribution, we discover a suppression of $T_c$ when rotating $\vecn$ from an out-of-plane (OOP) to an in-plane (IP) orientation.
+This effect is enhanced by increasing the interfacial SOC, provided that $\vecn||\vecn_{\text{int}}$ when $\vecn$ is OOP.
+The difference in $T_c$ for IP and OOP orientations of $\vecn$ can at least partly be accounted for by the absence of $s$-wave odd-frequency triplets for an OOP orientation of $\vecn$.
+Since $s$-wave triplets are robust with respect to impurity scattering, we expect our prediction of an IP suppression of $T_c$ to be observable not only in the ballistic limit covered by our theoretical framework, but also in the diffusive limit.
+When interfacial SOC dominates, the $T_c$ modulation changes qualitatively.
+The critical temperature is instead suppressed for anti parallel compared to parallel $\vecn$ and $\vecn_{\text{int}}$.
+This is explained by a reduced leakage of $s$-wave singlets into the nonsuperconducting region when the total SOC magnitude is increased.
+Moreover, we demonstrate a variation in $T_c$ even when $\vecn$ is varied solely in the plane of the SOC layer.

-\textit{The lattice Bogoliubov--de Gennes framework}.--- We consider a 3D cubic lattice structure of size $N_x \times N_y \times N_z$ consisting of a conventional superconductor and a spin-orbit coupled layer.
-The inversion symmetry breaking in the non-superconducting layer is accounted for by the existence of a Rashba spin-orbit coupling term in the Hamilton-operator.
-The interface normal is directed along the $x$ axis.
-We use the ballistic-limit tight-binding lattice Bogoliubov--de Gennes (BdG) framework, following a similar approach to that in Refs.~\cite{terrade_thesis_15, linder_prb_17, johnsen_prb_19}.
+\textit{The lattice Bogoliubov--de Gennes framework}.--- We consider a 3D cubic S/SOC lattice structure of size $N_x \times N_y \times N_z$ with interface normal along the $x$ axis.
+We assume periodic boundary conditions along the $y$ and $z$ axes.
+The inversion symmetry-breaking in the nonsuperconducting layer is accounted for by the existence of a Rashba SOC term in the Hamiltonian, with a constant magnitude $\lambda$.
+In addition, we include a perpendicular Rashba contribution with $\vecn_{\text{int}}=\boldsymbol{x}$ and magnitude $\lambda_{\text{int}}$ at the atomic layer closest to the interface.
+Our Hamiltonian thus accounts for both a Rashba-like SOC field in the bulk of the nonsuperconducting material, and interfacial Rashba SOC.
+We use the ballistic-limit tight-binding Bogoliubov--de Gennes framework, following a similar approach to that in Refs.~\cite{terrade_thesis_15, linder_prb_17, johnsen_prb_19}.
 Our Hamiltonian is given by